 The pastoral care and support for our students is a priority for the Academy.
 We have a strong pastoral support network to ensure that no child is forgotten and that we effectively meet their pastoral needs.

 Each student belongs to a year group family.
-The year group is led by an Excellence Leader and a Deputy Excellence Leader.
+The year group is led by an Achievement Leader and an Assistant Achievement Leader.
 These staff members work with the year group on a daily basis to support them with their learning and also to support them with any pastorals needs that they may have.

 Additionally, each student is placed into one of 4 houses; Hawking, Luther King, Pankhurst or Parks House.
 Each house is led by a House Participation Leader.
 The House system permeates all aspects of school life and generates a healthy competitive spirit.
 The quality and range of extra-curricular activities helps students to develop their self-esteem and confidence to succeed.

 In addition, the following pastoral support is available to our students and families;

 – a SEND team comprising a SENDCo, Deputy SENDCo and a team of highly skilled Teaching Assistants;

 – A Designated Safeguarding Lead (DSL) and 2 Deputy DSLs, both of whom are non-teaching and available daily to support our students;

 – A school Medical Advisor, a team of First Aiders, a number of whom are trained in mental health first aid;